jc00ke/jc00ke.github.io/_posts/2016-12-26-primitive-obsession.md

 That requires you to know way too much, and it's a sign that you're relying too heavily on primitives.

+Respecting the boundaries is an important part of practicing object oriented programming.
+When you don't create classes, especially for collections, you push responsibility out instead of pulling it in.
 This got a bit longer than I expected, so I'll kick the actual production bug to a separate post.

+Stay tuned!